rocky-linux/documentation/docs/guides/web/apache_hardened_webserver/modsecurity.md

 dnf group install 'Development Tools'
 ```

 In addition, you will need to have your web server running for Comodo to see _mod\_security_ correctly.
-So start it if it is not already running:
+So, start it if it is not already running:

 ```
 systemctl start httpd